 Moving away from “downtown” Bevo, the quiet side streets revitalized by Bosnian immigrants continue to show their charm.
 Bevo was never a wealthy neighborhood, and its housing stock is much more humble than other parts of the South Side.
 And… Continue Reading

+Update: The Applebee’s has closed.
 This wonderful building on the northwest corner of Kingshighway and Chippewa is the remaining reminder that four buildings once graced this important intersection in South City.
-Instead, the other corners have become a wasteland of parking that detracts and diminishes… Continue Reading
+Instead, the other corners have become a wasteland of… Continue Reading

 Read more about the great school buildings of St. Louis here, at Built St. Louis.